-SUMMARY OF THE PROVISIONS OF

-THE NEW FIREFIGHTERS' PENSION SCHEME
+SUMMARY OF THE PROVISIONS OF THE NEW FIREFIGHTERS' PENSION SCHEME

-is open to all firefighters whose role includes resolving operational incidents or leading and supporting others in the resolution of such incidents, regardless of duty system or hours of employment. is a percentage of your pensionable pay determined by the pay bands shown in the Table on page 23.
-Currently, contribution rates range from 8.5% to 12.5%. can be paid, by election and subject to eligibility, to "purchase" additional service or to count certain types of unpaid leave as pensionable service. in the Table on page 23.
-Currently, contribution rates range from 8.5% to 12.5%. can be paid, by election and subject to eligibility, to "purchase" additional as a member of the NFPS, or with another pension arrangement (including the Firefighters' Pension Scheme 1992), may be transferred to add to current service as a Scheme member. is age 60. provide a proportion of final pensionable pay according to pensionable service accrued at the date of calculation: 1/60 x pensionable service x final pensionable pay In the case of a part-time employee, the service would reflect the part-time hours worked (e.g. half-time for two years would give one year of pensionable service) but the final pensionable pay would be based on the whole-time equivalent rate. is a means of protecting final salary pension rights where pay is reduced in a final salary pension scheme.
-At the point of reduction the first pension would be "closed" and a new pension started.
-When the member retires, both pensions would be paid or, if more advantageous, the service on which the two pensions are based could be added together and a single pension paid.
-APBs cater for elements of pay which may not be permanent and so not suitable for final salary benefits, e.g. Continual Professional Development payments and certain other allowances and payments that the authority, at its discretion, may allow to be treated as pensionable.
-Contributions are paid on this element of pay by the firefighter and the authority and are used to buy an APB.
-The amounts of APB at the end of each year are index-linked.
-They are totalled and paid to you as an additional pension when you become eligible to receive your main NFPS pension. can be payable from any age if the NFPS member is permanently disabled for the performance of the duties of his/her role.
-It can be a lower tier award or a higher tier award.
-The lower tier award, which is a lower tier ill-health pension (assessed using the basic pension formula), would be paid where the member is capable of regular employment (other than as a firefighter).
-The higher tier award, which is a lower tier ill-health pension plus a higher tier ill-health pension (assessed using a proportion of prospective service), would be paid where the member is not capable of regular employment.
+Early leaver benefits

+Apply in the event of a firefighter leaving the fire and rescue service before normal retirement age.
+The benefits, dependent upon length of service, the nature of the termination of employment, the age of the member and/or the choice of the member are:

+- a refund - a transfer of pension rights to another fire and rescue authority - a transfer of pension rights to another pension arrangement - a deferred pension - an authority-initiated early retirement pension - a member-initiated early retirement pension.

+Death benefits

-Commutation allows a firefighter to give up part of his/her annual pension to provide a one- off payment of a lump sum.
-Early leaver benefits Apply in the event of a firefighter leaving the fire and rescue service before normal retirement age.
-The benefits, dependent upon length of service, the nature of the termination of employment, the age of the member and/or the choice of the member are: • a refund • a transfer of pension rights to another fire and rescue authority • a transfer of pension rights to another pension arrangement • a deferred pension • an authority-initiated early retirement pension • a member-initiated early retirement pension.
-Death benefits Are provided in the form of a death grant of three times pensionable pay for a member who dies in service or a five year guarantee where the firefighter has retired and a pension is in payment, plus dependants' benefit cover for a surviving spouse, or civil partner, or nominated partner and for children.
-Effect of divorce or dissolution of civil partnership Depends upon the decision of the court.
+Are provided in the form of a death grant of three times pensionable pay for a member who dies in service (adjusted pro rata for a retained firefighter) or a five year guarantee where the firefighter has retired and a pension is in payment, plus dependants' benefit cover for a surviving spouse, or civil partner, or nominated partner and for children.

+Effect of divorce or dissolution of civil partnership

+Depends upon the decision of the court.
 If the court issues an "earmarking" order, all or part of the death grant, pension, or lump sum by commutation may be paid to the former spouse or civil partner at the time those benefits would normally be paid to, or in respect of, the NFPS member.
 If, instead, the court issues a pension sharing order, part of the firefighter's accrued value of pension rights will be deducted from the effective date of the order to provide benefits for the former spouse or civil partner who becomes a "pension credit member" in the NFPS.

-Pension credit member's benefits Are provided for the former spouse or civil partner of a NFPS member in the event of a court issuing a pension sharing order on divorce.
+Pension credit member's benefits

+Are provided for the former spouse or civil partner of a NFPS member in the event of a court issuing a pension sharing order on divorce.
 The benefits are payable from age 65 and comprise a pension, and the option of a lump sum provided the firefighter had not already commuted part of his/her pension.
 A death grant of two and a quarter times the annual pension would be paid if the pension credit member dies before his/her pension is due to come into payment.
 There is a five year guarantee where the pension is in payment, provided the pension credit member is under age 75.
 In these circumstances a death grant based on the difference between instalments paid and instalments due - for five years - would be paid to the person's estate.

+Pensions Increase

-Pensions Increase A "cost-of-living" increase is applied to members' and dependants' pensions, usually on an annual basis, in accordance with Pensions Increase Acts and Orders.
-Rights of appeal Can be used if dissatisfied with the decisions of the fire and rescue authority, or the medical opinion on which certain decisions are based.
+A "cost-of-living" increase is applied to members' and dependants' pensions, usually on an annual basis, in accordance with Pensions Increase Acts and Orders.

+Rights of appeal

+Can be used if dissatisfied with the decisions of the fire and rescue authority, or the medical opinion on which certain decisions are based.